Quantization and isotropic submanifolds: Isotropic states

 \subsection{Asymptotic expansion of isotropic states}

 In this section, we establish the first semi-classical properties of isotropic states.
-In particular, we show that the $L^2$-norm of an isotropic state admits an asymptotic expansion in $p\in\N^*$, and we compute the highest order term.
+In particular, we show that the $L^2$-norm of an isotropic state admits an asymptotic expansion as $p\fl+\infty$, and we compute the highest order term.

 For any $p\in\N^*$, we write $|\cdot|_{E_p}$ for the norm on $E_p$ induced by $h^L$ and $h^E$.
-We show in the following proposition how an isotropic state concentrates around the image of the associated isotropic submanifold as $p$ tends to infinity.
+We show in the following proposition how an isotropic state concentrates around the image of the associated isotropic submanifold as $p\fl+\infty$.

 \begin{prop} Let $f\in\cinf(\Lambda,\iota^*E)$.
 For any closed subset $K\subset X$ such that $K\cap\iota(\Lambda)=\0$ and for any $k\in\N$, there exists $C_k>0$ such that for any $x\in K$ and all $p\in\N^*$,